oeg-upm/TINTOlib-Documentation/Readme.md

 **You can install Data2Image using [Pypi(test)](https://pypi.org/project/tintonera-prueba/)**:

 ```
-    pip install -r requirements.txt
+    pip install tintonera-prueba
 ```

-To run the engine via **command line** and see all the **arguments** you just need to execute the following:
+You can import the library using:
 ```
-    python tinto.py -h
+    from tinto_prueba.methods import tinto
 ```